HeapSpace/heapcon/content/talks/talk2/index.md

 ---
-title: "Talk #2"
+title: "Talk title loading..."
-description: "Talk #2"
+description: "TBA"
 speaker: "Lois Kim"
 bio: "Lois Kim is a visual strategist with a background in graphic design.
 As part of The Studio at NASA’s Jet Propulsion Laboratory, she works to help bring the concepts and missions of scientists’ and engineers’ to life through visual language.
 With these concepts, she creates and art directs visually intriguing stories through branding, print, and art installations.
 "